California housing shortage: Causes

+Zoning laws

+With origins in late nineteenth century Germany and England, modern day zoning (laws) and land use place limitations on what can be built and where, whether for the better or worse in intention, such as to keep toxic chemicals from residential areas or out of racism to promote segregation.
+In its relation to single family homes, zoning laws are seen to often discriminate against the concept of affordable housing in that by constructing residential housing more sparsely and less compact, the costs of living are driven up, compared to if a multi family home was built, which is often seen in cities where there is limited space, and often needed and desired by minority groups who fall to poverty.

+A study by Othering and Belonging Institute at University of California, Berkeley in 2024 found that 95.80 percent of total residential land area in California and 30 percent of all land (which includes commercial and park space) area is zoned single-family-only, severely constraining the spatial possibilities for denser and more affordable housing.
+When unincorporated regions (which include vast swathes of sparsely populated land) are removed from the calculation, the study finds that 82 percent of total residential land area in the state is reserved for single-family housing.

 Community resistance (NIMBYism)

 NIMBY ("Not In My Back Yard") resistance by existing residents to new development is a major contributor to the difficulty of developing new housing in the state.
 People who already live in an area often perceive any new development or change as driving increased negative traffic and population impacts.
 Using various means (political pressure, protests, and voting power), NIMBYs try to keep newcomers out by defeating development projects in the local government permitting process, or slowing them down to the point that they become uneconomical for the builders.

 "Localism" (a seemingly egalitarian belief that incumbent residents have the moral authority to define what their community will look like) has been found to instead result in imbalances which favor white, affluent homeowners, and suggest that localism is more prevalent in planning practice than in the general population.
-On this issue, New York Times opinion writer Farhad Manjoo stated: "What Republicans want to do with I.C.E. and border walls, wealthy progressive Democrats are doing with zoning and Nimbyism.
-Preserving “local character,” maintaining “local control,” keeping housing scarce and inaccessible — the goals of both sides are really the same: to keep people out."
+On this issue, The New York Times opinion writer Farhad Manjoo stated: "What Republicans want to do with I.C.E. and border walls, wealthy progressive Democrats are doing with zoning and NIMBYism.
+Preserving "local character", maintaining "local control", keeping housing scarce and inaccessible — the goals of both sides are really the same: to keep people out."
+He added that though NIMBYism is a bipartisan sentiment "but because the largest American cities are populated and run by Democrats — many in states under complete Democratic control — this sort of nakedly exclusionary urban restrictionism is a particular shame of the left".

 In 2022, California governor Gavin Newsom declared that "NIMBYism is destroying the state" and promised to hold cities and counties accountable for stopping new housing development.